 Manufacturing, agriculture, commercial business, transport or homes everything needs power and electricity.

 The country’s installed power generating capacity in 2019 was approximately 350.162 GW (GW, or 1,000 megawatts) and it is one of the largest in the world.

 The majority of this is contributed by the traditional thermal sources, primarily coal.
 As we all know, coal-burning power plants release carbon dioxide, particulate matter, sulfur dioxide, nitrogen oxide, and other harmful gases into the atmosphere.
 This not only impacts the environment in the long run but also plays havoc on the health of thousands of people.

 Moving away from coal to renewable natural resources to produce power would be a step in the right direction.

-Nature’s gift to mankind – Sunlight, Wind, Biogas, Water – can be great sources of power and electricity.
+Nature’s gifts to mankind – Sunlight, Wind, Biogas, and Water – can be great sources of power and electricity.
 Renewable energy is derived from natural resources which are replenished constantly.
 The medium is not only economically more viable but extremely environment friendly.